-The Automatic Power-On Startup Sequence settings are used when your computer is to be powered on automatically by a method other than the power switch.
+The Automatic Power-On Startup Sequence settings determine the order in which devices in or attached to your computer will start when your computer is turned on by a method other than the power switch.
 These settings are used in conjunction with the automatic power-on features in your computer (Serial Port Ring Detect, Modem Ring Detect, Wake on Alarm, and Wake on LAN).
-For additional information on the automatic power-on features, see page 51.
+For additional information on the automatic power-on features, see page 55.